dmlgzs/Crypto-EXP/README.md

 # Crypto-EXP
-Using Node.js language for cryptography experiments of Xidian University with **shit code**
+Node.js implementation for cryptography experiments of Xidian University, but **shit code**